Are you a business owner?

 For more details on these regulations and information on workers that are not covered by the rules for holiday pay, visit the Department of Labour and Advanced Education's fact sheet on paid public holidays.

 The general rule is an employee must be given a 30-minute food or rest break if their shift is longer than five consecutive hours.
-Contact our Business Counsellors for exceptions to the general rule.
+Contact our Business Advisors for exceptions to the general rule.